UPDATE: Death of 38-year-old Fernie man at B.C. coal mine under investigation - Trail Daily Times

 Update: Monday, 10 a.m.

-A 38-year-old Fernie man was killed after colliding with a fully loaded dump truck at Elkview Operations, according to the RCMP.
+A 38-year-old Fernie man was killed after colliding with a fully loaded dump truck at Elkview Mine, according to RCMP.

 Upon arrival, police learned that a pickup truck had collided with a fully loaded dump truck, and that the driver of the pickup truck was critically injured and did not survive.
 The driver of the dump truck was not injured.

-Elk Valley RCMP continues to investigate the incident and the circumstances which led to the collision.
+Elk Valley RCMP continues to investigate the incident, and the circumstances which led up to the collision.

 –